willtrimz/SFIA-Generator/README.md

 **Uploading a JSON to Skills models**

-Navigate to the admin panel via <url>/admin
+Navigate to the admin panel via Staff Login
-*  Click on 'Skills jsons'
+*  Click on 'SFIA JSON files (language)'
 *  Add your JSON file
 *  Tick the box next to the JSON file
 *  Select the Action 'Upload to Models'
 *  Press Go and wait for it to parse into models

+**Uploading Core Competencies**

+Navigate to the admin panel via Staff Login
+*  Click on 'Core Competencies JSON files'
+*  Add your JSON file

+**Uploading Docx Form Templates**

+Navigate to the admin panel via Staff Login
+*  Click on 'Docx Form Templates'
+*  Add your .docx Word file(s)

+Full details of how to use the admin site can be found in the admin user guide PDF